faloye/tictactoeyo/README.md

 The grid emerges and players click a cell to fill with Big or Pac, respectively.
 To win, a player must have her/his mark in 3 cells in a row.
 The first player to do this wins.

-In the space above the grid, players are prompted to choose, play, choose another cell, etc., and also, who has won and...what it means...
+In the space above the grid, players are prompted to choose, play, choose another cell, etc. And also, who has won and...what it means...

-### Bugs
+### Updates in progress

 Clicking on a cell that has already been chosen should prompt a player to choose another cell, but doesn't always.